debianmaster/actions-k3s/README.md

 This is helpful for testing applications /  operators on top of kubernetes cluster

 ## Inputs
+version of k3s
-version   > refer to table below
+> refer to table at the end of this README

 ## Outputs
 * KUBECONFIG environment variable set to k3s cluster created as part of action.